UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_17.md

 There are 2 different verbs we will use for joining dataframes together:

+  - <a href="https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.concat.html" target="_blank">`pd.concat()`</a>

+  - <a href="https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.merge.html" target="_blank">`.merge()`</a>

+Notes: Up until this moment, we have been working with a single dataframe.

+Many organizations split their data into multiple tables and join them together depending on what columns they need for their analysis.

+There are 2 different verbs we will use for joining dataframes together:

-  - <a href="https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.concat.html" target="_blank">`.concat()`</a>;
+  - <a href="https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.concat.html" target="_blank">`pd.concat()`</a>;
     A forceful way of joining dataframes across rows or columns.
 A useful analogy is the gluing or taping of 2 pieces of paper together so the shapes match up.

   - <a href="https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.merge.html" target="_blank">`.merge()`</a>
     A more precision based approach for combining data on common columns or indices.
 This can be compared to stitching fabric together so that the pattern/print lines up.

-Notes: Up until this moment, we have been working with a single dataframe.
-Many organizations split their data into multiple tables and join them together depending on what columns they need for their analysis.

 ---